GREAT SAND DUNES

 Years of Experience with Sony, Nikon, and Canon Gear

-About The Great Sand Dunes
+About The Great Sand Dunes National Park

 The Great Sand Dunes began forming around 440,000 years ago, after a large inland lake that once covered the San Luis Valley - named "Lake Alamosa" dried up due to climate change.
-The predominant southwest winds blowing toward a low curve in the Sangre de Cristo Mountains helped form the sand dunes, and they still do today.
+The predominant southwest winds blowing toward a low curve in the mountains helped form the sand dunes, and they still do today.

-Many people have passed through, over and around the Great Sand Dunes for thousands of years and the oldest evidence of human inhabitants on the dunes dates back nearly 11,000 years.
+The oldest evidence of human inhabitants on the dunes dates back nearly 11,000 years.
 From Native American traditions from the Navajo, Apache and Ute Tribes, to European and American settlers and homesteaders, these sand dunes have provided home and wonder to many groups over the centuries.